tingofurro/summac/README.md

 pip install summac
 ```

+Requirement issues: in v0.0.4, we've reduced package dependencies to facilitate installation.
+We recommend you install `torch` first and verify it works before installing `summac`.

 The two trained models SummaC-ZS and SummaC-Conv are implemented in `model_summac` ([link](https://github.com/tingofurro/summac/blob/master/model_summac.py)).
 Once the package is installed, the models can be used like this:

 ### Example use